- Checkmarx Documentation

 Do the following to view the summary of a list of scan results for each scanner:

-Click the desired project in the Projects and Application list.
-The scan preview pane appears for this project on the right screen side.
+1. Click on the project in the Projects and Application list.
+Scan preview pane opens on the right screen side.

-To view a summary or a list of results obtained by the desired scanner, for example API Security, do the following:
+2. To view a summary or a list of results obtained by the desired scanner, for example API Security, perform the following:

-For an overview on the number of results and their severity, click Overview.
+• For an overview on the number of results and their severity, click on Overview.

 SAST Results

-The SAST Result page contains 2 main sections that work in synergy.
+The SAST Result page contains 2 main sections that work together.

 Vulnerabilities Table

-The Vulnerabilities Table displays the list of vulnerabilities that were found during the last SAST scan of the Project.
+The Vulnerabilities Table displays the vulnerabilities found during the project's last SAST scan.

 The scan results data is a reflection of a single SAST scan.